 Shirlene Green Newball

 Hi, I am Shirlene Green Newball, a journalist, blogger, student, feminist, activist, and Tv producer.
-I am a Caribbean -Indian woman from the waist of America, which is a continent.
+I am a Caribbean -Indigenous woman from the waist of America, which is a continent.
 One of my favourite places is the beach, where I like to sit, ear the waves of the sea, and drink coconut water.
 When I am not studying or working I enjoy to reading, talking, laughing, hanging out with friends, watching movie, and discovering the nature.

 After graduating from my bachelor’s degree in Philology and Communication, I worked with several women organizations.
 Years after, I moved back home to launch my career as a TV producer for different local programmes.